nautobot/nautobot-app-golden-config/docs/navigating-golden.md

 # API

-There is no way to currently run the script via an API, this would be helpful to use in the configuration compliance workflow, and will be a future feature.
+To run the job programmactially, reference the [nautobot documentation](https://nautobot.readthedocs.io/en/stable/additional-features/jobs/#via-the-api) for the proper API call.
+Pay special attention to the `class_path` defintion.

 # Feature Enablement